Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/_index.md

 ## Prerequisites

-Important information before performing an upgrade or install auto- import procedure:
+Important information before performing an upgrade or install auto-import procedure:

 - You must update your {{< TransferCFT/axwayvariablesComponentShortName >}} to the most recent service pack version.
 - For {{< TransferCFT/axwayvariablesComponentLongName >}} versions lower than 3.4, upgrade the {{< TransferCFT/axwayvariablesCompanyName >}} Installer to {{< TransferCFT/PrimaryInstallerversion >}} (or higher) prior to upgrading your {{< TransferCFT/axwayvariablesComponentShortName >}} {{< TransferCFT/PrimaryTransferCFTversionlong >}}.